An Infinitesimal $p$-adic Multiplicative Manin-Mumford Conjecture: Going beyond formal

-The main results are now deduced in exactly the same way as in Section \ref{sec:gmcase} for $\calF_{LT}=\widehat{\IG}_m$.
+The main results are now deduced in exactly the same way as in Section \ref{sec:gmcase} for $\calF_{LT}=\widehat{\IG}_m$, replacing the parametrization of torsion points by $\IZ_p^{n-1}$ with one by the compact group $\calO_E^{n-1}$.
 Below are the adapted statements of the geometric formulations.
 The proof is left to the reader.